Garden City, a 32-acre mixed use development on Nairobi’s Thika Highway is set to be one of the largest in East Africa.

 Facilities at the Garden City Mall

-With the all kinds of shops and joints set to open, visitors will be spoilt for choice with water features, children’s play areas and an outdoor events arena for the staging of concerts, local theatre and shows.
+With the all kinds of shops and joints set to open, visitors will be spoilt for choice with water features, children’s play areas and an outdoor events arena with Portable Staging for concerts, local theatre and shows.
 The restaurants and cafés of the dining terrace with outdoor tables will overlook the 3 acre Garden City Park.
 Garden City will also offer the best parking ratio in Nairobi at one parking space to 25 square metres of retail floor space.

 It is touted to become second largest mall after the upcoming Two Rivers Mall in Runda and its sheer variety and quality means it will become the leisure destination not just for Nairobi and Kenya but for the whole of East Africa.